The morning of Waterloo. Continue reading “The Expectant Hope of Victory.”

 Colonel Colquhoun Grant was Wellington’s most trusted intelligence officer.
-Call him what you like, spy observer, secret agent, he got the job done.
+Call him what you like, spy, observer, secret agent, whatever; he got the job done.
 Continue reading “The most famous Ball in History.”

-The Duke of Wellington turned over in bed early and as was his habit immediately awoke.
+The Duke of Wellington turned over in bed early and as was his habit he immediately turned out.
 Continue reading “False Steps.”